Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial Gravitational Wave Detection: The suppression of Tensor-to-scalar ratio of Metric Peturbation

 In FIG.\ref{fig:r.pdf}, by using Eq.(\ref{eq:revolvddmp}) and Eq.(\ref{eq:rzepi}), we plot the evolution $r$ during the post-reheating DM production epoch ($10^{-11}\le y\le 10^{4}$) with $Y_{R_f}=\{10^{-3}, 10^{-7}\}$ and $\kappa=\{10^1, 10^2, 10^3\}$.
 As expected, $r$ is suppressed during DM production and becomes fixed when DM abundance attains thermal equilibrium.
 More specifically, a smaller value of $Y_{R_f}$ corresponds to a stronger suppression of $r$ as it corresponds to a larger amplification of $\Phi(y)$ as shown in FIG.\ref{fig:Phi.pdf}.
 Again, for the case that all DM particles are produced instantaneously during the reheating ($Y_{R_f}\simeq Y_\chi^{eq}=\pi^{-2}$), the value of $r$ is degenerate to the well-known prediction of the conventional WIMP paradigm ($r\rightarrow r_i=9\epsilon$, the horizontal dotted line).

 In a nutshell, Eq.(\ref{eq:rzepi}) and FIG.\ref{fig:r.pdf} collectively indicate that, the perturbative resonance can generically result in a suppression of $r$ in comparing with the conventional prediction $r_i=9\epsilon$, which is based on the instantaneous DM production assumption.
-Therefore, once a suppression of $r$ is measured in coming round of PGW detections, it will become a smoking-gun signal for the perturbative resonance.
-More explicitly, by specifying the value of $Y_{R_f}$ with a typical reheating model, we can use Eq.(\ref{eq:rzepi}) to establish a new relation between $r$ and $m_\chi$ with two additional reheating parameters, $T_{R_f}$ and $\Gamma_0$, in the ``new'' WIMP paradigm -- as presented in next section.
+Therefore, once a suppression of $r$ is measured in coming round of PGW detections, it would imply that the perturbative resonance plays an important role during the production of pre-thermal equilibrium WIMPs.
+More explicitly, by specifying the value of $Y_{R_f}$ with a typical reheating model, we can use Eq.(\ref{eq:rzepi}) to establish a new relation between $r$ and $m_\chi$ with two additional reheating parameters, $T_{R_f}$ and $\Gamma_0$, in the pre-thermal equilibrium WIMP scenario -- as presented in next section.
 In principle, using such relation, the particle nature of DM candidate and the reheating process can be constrained by future observations of $r$ in CMB.